makersacademy/takeaway-challenge/README.md

 Domain modelling
 -----

 Started the weekeend challenge by utilizing my recently learned skills in domain modelling, I much rather start using a model as I am visual person.
 This way I can fully understand what the user stories are and the functionality req'd.
-I did a Sequence diagram and then a class diagram which I will add once I transfer it from paper.

 ![sequence diagram](https://i.ibb.co/JsLTbkL/takeaway-challenge-sequence.png "Takeaway model")